Cultivation of Tinospora Cordifolia /Giloe

 Source: National Library of Medicine

-Climate and Soil Requirement for Tinospora Cordifolia or Giloe Cultivation ;
+Climate and Soil Requirements for Tinospora Cordifolia or Giloe Cultivation ;

-Giloe is a plant of tropical and subtropical conditions, and it can be grown in any type of soil but the light sandy loam soil enriches in organic content and is more suitable for its growth.
+Giloe is a plant of tropical and subtropical conditions, and it can be grown in any type of soil, but the light sandy loam soil is enriched in organic content and is more suitable for its growth.
 This plant can tolerate waterlogged conditions and heavy rains

 Propagation of T. cordifolia/Giloe

-It can be grown by seeds or vegetative cuttings.
-Seeds take more time to mature in comparison to vegetative cutting; hence vegetative cutting is the best.
+It can be grown from seeds or vegetative cuttings.
+Seeds take more time to mature in comparison to vegetative cutting; hence, vegetative cutting is the best.
 The stem cutting for vegetative propagation can be obtained from the mother plant in May-June.
-To achieve greater medicinal values, it requires support to grow and it can be provided with the help of wooden stakes or tralies or some trees like mango etc
+To achieve greater medicinal values, it requires support to grow, and it can be provided with the help of wooden stakes or trailers, or some trees like mango, etc.

 Land should be well ploughed and harrowed Apply 10 tonnes of FYM and half doses of nitrogen 75 kg must be applied at the time of field preparation

-1) Stem cuttings are planted in polybags of size 4 inches x 6 inches in Feb – Mar.
+1) Stem cuttings are planted in polybags of size 4 inches x 6 inches in February–March.

 Intercultural operations in Tinospora Cordifolia or Giloe;